kasenetz/docs-HBCD-MADE/docs/source/json_configuration.rst

 HBCD EEG Processing Settings
 ------------------------------

 The following parameters were used to process HBCD EEG data for the initial data release.
-For an exact report of parameters used to process any given file, refer to the ``MADE_specification.csv`` file in the HBCD-MADE output.
+For an exact report of parameters used to process any given file, refer to the ``MADEspecification`` file in the HBCD-MADE output folder called 'processed_data'.

 **HBCD Global Parameters**